"Let us hope that the nations that possess and represent the arts shall never perish, however small they may be." Antonín Dvořák

 History

 We held the first-annual Dvořák Prague Festival in 2008, scheduled in August back in those days, under the artistic direction of its cofounder, the stage director and producer Vladimír Darjanin.
-The entrepreneur Karel Komárek substantially supported the establishment of the festival.
+The entrepreneur Karel Komárek significantly supported the establishment of the festival.
 Today, Mr. Komárek is regarded as one of the most important Czech patrons of the arts, and he is a backer of the Dvořák Prague Festival to this day.

 When the Prague Autumn Festival closed its doors in 2011, the Dvořák Prague Festival changed to the September time period to which we are now accustomed, which corresponds to the birthday of the composer Antonín Dvořák.
 Another milestone in festival history came in 2013, when Marek Vrabec took over artistic management of the festival.
 Under his leadership, the Dvořák Prague Festival began its characteristic programme series.
 Since 2018, the pianist and manager Jan Simon has been in charge of the festival’s development as the director of programming.